 - Prior landlord/owner of rented property.

 Step 6 – Approving the Tenant

 A landlord can approve a tenant for any reason.
-However, when it comes to rejecting a tenant from occupancy, the landlord must give the reason (which must be legal) as to why.
-In most cases, a rejected application is due to a negative report on a credit report.
-Landlords can require prospective tenants to add a co-signor or increase upfront rent to be approved.
+However, when it comes to rejecting a tenant from occupancy, the landlord must give the reason (which must be legal).
+A rejected application is due to a negative report on a credit report.

 The Fair Credit Reporting Act requires property owners/landlords to disclose the information as to why a rental application was denied.
 Landlords must provide the denied applicant with the following:

 - A written statement explaining the adverse facts

 Leases can be signed online using services such as DocuSign or eSign.
 If the lease is signed in person, having the lease notarized is recommended.
 Property owners do not need to be named on the lease if a property management company controls the property.
 Verbal agreements are not legally binding.

 - All persons who have applied to reside at the property;